 Malaysia My Second Home Statistics

 Malaysia is a multicultural country and the Malaysia My Second Home program is accessible to any nationality in the world.
 Additionally, approvals are made regardless of race, religion, gender or age.
-Nonetheless, it is interesting to analyze the country of origin for the applicants.
-The Malaysia My Second Home statistics reveal some similarities between the multicultural population in Malaysia and the MM2H applicants.
+Nonetheless, it is interesting to analyze the applicant’s country of origin.
+Indeed, the Malaysia My Second Home statistics reveal some similarities between the multicultural heritage in Malaysia and the MM2H applicants.

 MM2H Approval Chart